steponmepls/ffxiv-fishing-overlay/README.md

 using `Hook`, the bigger the shift in time between actual bite and registered bite will be.
 There is no way around it because this overlay completely relies on chat logs and you'll only receive a chat log output if you use `Hook` or equivalent action.

-What I am trying to say is that **you shouldn't take the records registered by this plugin as absolute truth**.
+What I am trying to say is that **you shouldn't take the records registered by this overlay  as absolute truth**.
 The average between two registered values (minimum and maximum biting times) is, on the other hand, a safe guess no matter how late the `Hook` event was registered.